 The Securitisation Regulation confers a number of tasks upon ESMA, including to design reporting requirements for a number of features of securitisations, such as details of their underlying exposures, of the securitisation instrument structure, and of the performance of the transaction.
-In addition, securitisations seeking to be considered as STS must fulfil additional criteria and notify ESMA of their fulfilment of these criteria on the basis of notification templates for non-ABCP, ABCP transaction and ABCP programme established by ESMA.
+In addition, securitisations seeking to be considered as STS must fulfil additional criteria and notify ESMA of their fulfilment of these criteria on the basis of notification templates established by ESMA for non-ABCP, ABCP transactions and ABCP programme.

 From 1 January 2019, ESMA must maintain a list of securitisations meeting these STS criteria on its website, in addition to providing the STS notifications.
 Elsewhere, ESMA has been designated as the supervisor of securitisation repositories, in a similar manner to its supervision of trade repositories under EMIR and SFTR.
 In close cooperation with EBA and EIOPA, ESMA is also tasked with the responsibility of specifying the general cooperation obligation and information to be exchanged between competent authorities and the European Supervisory Authorities (EBA, EIOPA, ESMA).

 As further explained in the applicable news item (16 July 2018), ESMA published Final Reports containing technical standards relating to: